-- The main place where to discuss Quantum ESPRESSO related issues among users is the pw_forum mailing list.
-Only subscribed users can post: you can subscribe and browse the archives here.
-The archives are searchable with either the internal or the dedicated google search engine.
+- The main place where to discuss Quantum ESPRESSO related issues among users is the firstname.lastname@example.org mailing list.
+Only subscribed users can post: you can subscribe (note that @yahoo.com e-mails do not work any longer) and browse the archives here.
+Searchable archives are available on mail-archive.com.
 Please see the posting guidelines and how to report problems before posting!

 - If you need to contact developers, please send an e-mail to the developers’ mailing list: firstname.lastname@example.org.
 Please use it only for specific technical subjects or for topics that are not appropriate for the general mailing list pw_forum.
 Generic or inappropriate questions will be ignored.
 You can register or browse the archives here.

 - … and finally, Quantum ESPRESSO is on Facebook and on Twitter.

 Life for subscribers of pw_forum will be easier if everybody complies with the following guidelines:

 - Before posting, please: browse or search the archives – links are available above.
 Most questions are asked over and over again.
 Also: make an attempt to search the available documentation, notably the FAQ, the General documentation, and the Input Data Description.
 The answer to most questions is already there.